 This activity considers a claimant's ability to prepare a simple meal.
-This is not a reflection of a claimant's cooking skills but instead a consideration of the impact of impairment on ability to perform the tasks required.
+This is not a reflection of a claimant's cooking skills but instead a consideration of the impact of impairment on their ability to perform the tasks required.
 It assesses ability to open packaging, serve food, peel and chop food and use a microwave oven or cooker hob to cook or heat food.
+Carrying items around the kitchen is not included in this activity.